← Research

 Write-heavy with range queriesPartial indexes on hot dataReduce write overhead

-Time-series with recency biasPartial index on recent dataSmaller, faster, less maintenance
+Time-series with recency biasPartial on recent rowsSmaller, faster, less maintenance

 def _initialize_schema(self):